 Because of the rough texture of coffee grounds, they work great as an abrasive, which means you can use them to clean tough-to-wash dishes.
 Simply place some grounds into a cleaning rag and twist the ends with a rubber band to secure them in place.
 Then you have an excellent DIY coffee sponge to clean with.

 Just like coffee grounds are a good abrasive for cleaning your dishes and kitchenware, they can also serve as an exfoliant for your skin.
-Simply mix with equal parts olive oil and massage into your skin.
+Mix with equal parts olive oil and massage into your skin.
 The coffee grounds exfoliate, while the olive oil serves as a moisturizer.

 4. Fix furniture scratches

 Have a kitchen table that needs a little love?
-Mixed with warm water and vinegar, coffee can be rubbed into scratches to keep your furniture looking good as new.
+Mix a pot's worth of used coffee grounds with 1/4 cup warm water and 1/4 cup vinegar , shake and let sit for about 60 minutes.
+Then, use a rag to rub the mixture into scratches to keep your furniture looking good as new.

 5. Keep your refrigerator fresh

 Similar to baking soda, coffee grounds can serve as a deodorizer.
-Simply place a bowl of grounds in your refrigerator to suck up all the bad smells.
+Place a bowl of grounds in your refrigerator to suck up all the bad smells.

 What do you do with your leftover coffee grounds?
 Let us know in the comments below.